Accounting – 5 Most Important Financial Ratios

-The net profit margin can help you to determine if your business is efficient at its cost control.
+The net profit margin (Also see How To Determine Profit Margins On Services) can help you to determine if your business is efficient at its cost control.
 Keep in mind that a higher net profit margin indicates that your business is more efficient in converting its revenue to real profits.

-You should never assume that revenue is the same as profit.
+You should never assume that revenue is the same as profit (Also see 3 Common Accounting Mistakes that Most Business Owners Make).
 Revenue is the total funds that your business receives from clients who pay for products, while profit is what remains after your business has paid all its expenses and the cost of goods sold.

 Net profit margin = Net profits/Net sales.